dimalik/nfd/README.md

 ```

+# Issues

+- The actual NFD function is written in C (found in src/) so make sure you have a compiler set up.
+In Windows you might want to check [RTools](https://cran.r-project.org/bin/windows/Rtools/).
+- On MacOS you should have command-line tools installed from Xcode (remember that on some systems you might need to agree with the new license agreement (for more check [here](http://stackoverflow.com/questions/26197347)) -thanks @[cainesap](https://github.com/cainesap)).

 For more information on the derivation of the measure you can consult [Bentz et al. (2015)](http://bit.ly/1KtlXzu).
 For more on how to perform different kinds of simulations either check the wiki page or evaluate `?nfd`